oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 ##### Function return statements

 Most functions should not use the exit statements, instead, they should use the return statement and let the caller of the function handle the error.
 Some exceptions include the *die* function.
+You should always write a return statement explicitly, to make sure that you return what you want and make it clear what the function will return.
+So usually, your functions will end with a return 0 statememt.

 ##### Command substitution